uxrocket/uxrocket.select/README.md

 Event Name			 | &nbsp;
 -------------------- | -----
-uxrready             | triggers when uxrSelect binds to element for the first time uxrselect            | triggers when an option selected uxrupdate            | triggers when plugin settings updated uxrdestroy           | triggers when uxrSelect unbinds from the element.
+uxrready             | triggers when uxrSelect binds to element for the first time uxropen              | triggers when selection droplist opened uxrclose             | triggers when selection droplist closed uxrselect            | triggers when an option selected change               | triggers when the selected option value *set* to Native select. uxrupdate            | triggers when plugin settings updated uxrdestroy           | triggers when uxrSelect unbinds from the element.

 All these custom events also hooked the element itself when plugin is binded, and fires the callback options when triggered.
+_Note: When you watch the `uxrselect.uxrSelect` event, you get the Native selects previous with `this.$el.value()` method.
+In order to get the new value, you should watch the `change.uxrSelect` or `change` events_

 ## Public Methods